The Persistable property of an entity in the domain model defines whether an object can be committed to the database.

-2 Persistable & Non-Persistable Properties
+2 Persistable Entities

 Committing an object of this entity type results in a row being inserted into the table.
-Attribute and association information stored in this instance is saved in the database as well.
+The attribute and association values for the object are saved in the database as well.

-Performing a rollback on persistable autocommitted objects or objects with the state “NEW” deletes the row corresponding with this object from the database table for the associated entity.
+However, performing a rollback on persistable autocommitted objects or objects with the state “NEW” deletes the row corresponding with this object from the database table for the associated entity.
 See Object Activities for more information about autocommitted objects.